mflp42/Filtro/README.md

 # Filtro

-A React Native mobile app for capturing photos, applying color filters, and saving to your device gallery — built with Expo.
+A React Native mobile app for capturing photos and videos, applying color filters, and saving to your device gallery — built with Expo.

 ## Features